caiiiycuk/js-dos/v7/docs/react.md

 public/js-dos/*        - js-dos package contents
 ```

-js-dos package is built on top of emulators-ui package, because of that to have correct types in TypeScript you also need install emulators-ui package (it will be used only for type checking).
+js-dos package is built on top of emulators-ui package, because of that to have correct types in TypeScript you also need to install emulators-ui package (it will be used only for type checking).

 ```sh
 yarn add emulators-ui